indrabasak/springfox-ui-from-json-example/README.md

 A custom controller having the following endpoints to meet all the requests from the `swagger-ui.html`:

-1. `/swagger-resources` endpoint which returns a JSON string representing a `springfox.documentation.swagger.web.SwaggerResource` object.
+1. `/swagger-resources` endpoint which returns a JSON string representation of a `springfox.documentation.swagger.web.SwaggerResource` object.

-1. `/swagger-resources/configuration/ui` endpoint which returns a JSON string representing a `springfox.documentation.swagger.web.UiConfiguration` object.
+1. `/swagger-resources/configuration/ui` endpoint which returns a JSON string representation of a `springfox.documentation.swagger.web.UiConfiguration` object.

-1. `/swagger-resources/configuration/security` endpoint which returns a JSON string representing a `springfox.documentation.swagger.web.SecurityConfiguration` object.
+1. `/swagger-resources/configuration/security` endpoint which returns a JSON string representation of a `springfox.documentation.swagger.web.SecurityConfiguration` object.

-1. `/v2/api-docs` endpoint which returns a JSON representing Swagger API definition.
+1. `/v2/api-docs` endpoint which returns a JSON representation of a Swagger API definition.

 ### Build